krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     **kdc_tcp_listen** if that relation is not defined.

 **kpasswd_listen**
     (Comma-separated list.)
-Specifies the kpasswd listening addresses and/or ports for the :ref:`kadmind(8)` daemon.
-Each entry may be an interface address, a port number, or an address and port number separated by a colon.
+Specifies the kpasswd listening
+    addresses, ports and/or unix domain sockets for the :ref:`kadmind(8)` daemon.
+Each entry may be an interface address, a port number, an address and port number, or unix domain socket separated by a colon.
 If the address contains colons, enclose it in square brackets.
 If no address is specified, the wildcard address is used.
 To disable listening, set this relation to the